webwizard99/Codecademy-Facebook-Group-Community-Plan/README.md

 # Codecademy-Facebook-Group-Community-Plan
-This is an open source community plan for the Codecademy Facebook group
+This is an open source community plan for the Codecademy Community Facebook group

 **Introduction**